Practical 8: Fitting a Hidden Markov Model¶

 In this section we will plot the inferred state sequence over time for a selection of the subjects within the data.
 To plot the state sequences over time, a new variable denoting the beep moment needs to be added to the matrix containing the inferred states.

-19. Now, Create a DataFrame that includes subj_id, state, and beep moment.
+18. Now, create a DataFrame that includes subj_id, state, and beep moment.
 Filter the DataFrame to include subjects 1 to 10, and map the states to categorical labels ('state 1' and 'state 2').
 Use Seaborn's 'Set2' palette for the states and FacetGrid to create horizontal bar plots for each subject, adjusting the figure size and aspect ratio for better readability.
 Customize the plot with axis labels, titles, and a legend.

 End of Practical!